-Founded by attorneys in 2009, Cabana Asset Management has recently taken off, being named one of the fastest growing private companies or registered investment advisors (RIAs) in 2020 by publications such as Inc. and Financial Advisor.
-With over a billion in assets under management, the firm is also ranked No. 1 on SmartAsset's top financial advisor lists for both Fayetteville, where the firm is headquartered, and Arkansas.
+Founded by attorneys in 2007, Cabana Asset Management has grown in recent years, being named one of the fastest growing private companies or registered investment advisors (RIAs) in 2020 by publications such as Inc. and Financial Advisor Magazine.
+With billions in assets under management, the firm is also ranked on SmartAsset's top financial advisor lists for both Fayetteville, where the firm is headquartered, and Arkansas.

 The fee-based firm also has an office in Plano, Texas.
 It developed its prioprietary Cyclical Asset Reallocation Algorithm (CARA), which seeks to reduce volatility and exposure to down markets.

 Co-founder Chad Mason trained to be a lawyer, but became especially interested in investing when his family lost an inheritance during the recession of the early 2000s.
 Several years later, he and Louis Shaff, a friend from law school, decided to start a venture, and while their families were on vacation together, chose Cabana as their firm name.
 Mason serves as CEO, while Shaff is the firm's CFO.

 Today, the RIA is a wholly owned subsidiary of The Cabana Group, LLC, which in turn is owned by CI Financial, Inc.